 This use case describes a scenario where a MnS consumer express intent containing an expectation for ensuring a radio network in transient overload scenarios (e.g., high-speed rail or subway systems) to a MnS producer.
 In transient overload scenarios, the high load caused by massive user access and Burstyn traffic typically lasts only a few seconds specifically when trains pass through a cell, while traffic volume remains extremely low during other periods.

-In 3GPP TS 28.312 [1], the existing use case and requirements for intent containing an expectation for delivering a radio network is described in clause 5.1.2.
-The RadioServiceExpectation is defined to represent MnS consumer's expectations for radio network delivering in the specified area, and it serves to support service assurance efforts.
-However, transient overload scenario is not supported.

-- MnS consumer expresses the radio network delivering expectation with transient load information.
-It can help MnS producer identify the actual high load information when these shot-duration, high-impact events occur thereby supporting network expansion decision-making.
+In 3GPP TS 28.312 [1], the existing use case and requirements for intent containing an expectation on radio network performance to be assured is described in clause 5.1.5.
+The RadioNetworkExpectation is defined to represent MnS consumer's expectations for radio network delivering and assurance in the specified area for the specified scheduling time.
+The current definition for RadioNetworkExpectation cannot be used to specify the expected radio network performance for the transient overload scenario only.
+This scenario can help MnS producer identify the actual high load information when these shot-duration, high-impact events occur thereby supporting network expansion decision-making.

 4.10.2 Potential requirements

-REQ-IDMS_RadioServiceIntent-CON-1: The intent driven MnS producer for radio network should have capabilities enabling the MnS consumer to express expectationstransient load requirements.
+REQ-IDMS_RadioNetworkIntent-CON-1: The intent driven MnS producer for radio network should have capabilities enabling the MnS consumer to express performance assurance expectations for the scenario with specific load condition (e.g. transient overload scenarios).

 4.10.3 Potential solution